 Typically in tiramisu espresso is used.
 But you can use any strong brewed coffee, or to make things even easier, use that leftover coffee in the pot that you never quite get around to finishing.
 I’ve added rum to the coffee, but you can completely omit that, or use something else you like or have on hand.

 The mascarpone is lightly sweetened.
-I don’t add as much sugar because the ladyfingers are so sweet on their own.
-To lighten the mascarpone, I’ve added freshly whipped heavy cream.
+You don’t need much sugar because the ladyfingers are so sweet on their own.
+To lighten the mascarpone, you’ll add freshly whipped heavy cream.
 (Be sure to see the game-changer note under the recipe for the easiest, quickest whipped cream you’ll ever make.)
-I’ve left eggs out of this recipe for simplicity sake.
+There are no eggs in this recipe for simplicity sake.

 After each mascarpone layer, there’s a little dusting of cocoa powder.
-That may just be my favorite part.
 It kind of brings all of these flavors together — the sweet, cakey cookies, strong coffee, buttery mascarpone, and the cocoa.
 Nothing better, I say!

 And perfect for sharing.